 It shapes the working environment.
 Company culture can also affect employee morale, productivity, and retention.
-It is how the organization views itself and how it would like to present itself to the outside world.
+It is how the company views itself and would like to present itself to the outside world.
 Your company culture is essential to your success or failure.

 For a small business, it is even more important to have a great company culture.
 Recruiting and keeping top employees can be difficult if you don’t have the right business culture.